threefoldtech/core9/docs/Internals/Logging.md

 # Configuration

-Logging configuration is located by default in jumpscale config file
+Logging configuration is located by default in jumpscale config file (`/root/js9host/cfg/jumpscale9.toml`).
+If the logging section doesn't exist in your config file, you can add it yourself.

 There are 3 options you can configure.